 Keep in mind that:

-- If you feel the student has been given sufficient time to complete the assignment and you are concerned that further extension of the deadline is not reasonable, contact the DRC to discuss the situation.
+- If you feel the student has been given sufficient time to complete the assignment, project, or paper and you are concerned that further extension of the deadline is not reasonable, contact the DRC to discuss the situation.

 - Deadline extensions may not apply to online discussion board posts if the instructor is grading these posts as “in-class participation”.
 Please contact DRC with any questions you may have.

 - Accommodations begin on the date the DRC notification email is sent to the instructor.
 However, since students may register with the DRC at any time, they may not be eligible until later in the term.

 - Students who request accommodations prior to the DRC notification being sent should be referred to an Access Counselor & Consultant (AC&C) at the DRC.

 - Instructors cannot request medical documentation or information about a student’s disability to verify their disability-related need for accommodation.

 Reasonable accommodations preserve both the integrity of the course and the student’s right to an equitable educational experience.
 Reasonable accommodations are not meant to change or lower the essential requirements or outcomes of the course.